 Information from How to Read the Bible for All its Worth by Gordon D. Fee & Douglas Stuart

 - Many people say, “You don’t have to interpret the Bible; just read it and do what it says.”

 - There is a lot of truth in that protest.
-In fact, the authors of this book are convinced that the single most serious problem people have with the Bible is not with a LACK of understanding, but with the fact that they understand most things too well!!!!
+In fact, the authors of How to Read the Bible for All its Worth are convinced that the single most serious problem people have with the Bible is not with a LACK of understanding, but with the fact that they understand most things too well!!!!

 - Mark Twain spoke for many when he said that the things in the Bible that bothered him were not those that he did not understand but those that he did understand.

 - The aim of good interpretation is not uniqueness; one is not trying to discover what no one else has ever seen before.
 Interpretation that aims at, or thrives on, uniqueness can usually be attributed to pride (an attempt to “out clever” the rest of the world), a false understanding of spirituality (wherein the Bible is full of deep truths waiting to be mined by the spiritually sensitive person with special insight), vested interests (the need to support a theological bias).
 Unique interpretations are usually wrong.

 - The aim of good interpretation is simple: to get at the “plain” meaning of the text.